Nine Beautiful Hallyu Stars Who Could Be The Next Bond Girl

 In your opinion, which other South Korean actress should be cast opposite James Bond?
 Let us know in the comments below.

-[Featured Image By Francois Mori/Donald Traill/Lee Jae-Won/ Kin Cheung/ AP Images)
+[Featured Image By Francois Mori/Donald Traill/Lee Jae-Won/ Kin Cheung/AP Images)